Trying to get started with homeschooling has a lot of similarities to being a first-time parent.

 No joke, kid.
-Ms. Hamilton didn’t have to deal with a 2 and 4 year old terrorizing the house while she was doing the number of the day.
+Ms. Hamilton didn’t have to deal with a 2 and 4-year-old terrorizing the house while she was doing the number of the day.

 For most of us school at home is not going to look like “normal” school – but don’t let that you get down!
 It’s a good thing!
-In fact, no two homeschools will every look exactly the same.
+In fact, no two homeschools will ever look exactly the same.

 You have the power to tailor your homeschool time, curriculum, and routine to fit your family – take advantage of that and enjoy it!

 “Take random days off during the year.
 Go on a field trip or just sit around reading in your pajamas all day.
 Math homework will ALWAYS be there, but the memories you make on those random days off will be the memories you reminisce over for years to come.”